pact-foundation/pact-ruby-cli/README.md

 # Pact CLI

 This tool provides an amalgamated CLI of all the Pact CLI tools available in the Pact Ruby implementation (publish and verify pacts, and interact with the Pact Broker).
-While it is functionally the same as the [pact-ruby-standalone](https://github.com/pact-foundation/pact-ruby-standalone) it provides a Docker container and a single top level entrypoint (`pact`).
+While it is functionally the same as the [pact-ruby-standalone](https://github.com/pact-foundation/pact-ruby-standalone) it is packaged as a Docker container and a single top level entrypoint (`pact`).

 ## Usage